vatbub/matchmaking/Readme.md

 java -jar matchmaking.standalone-server-launcher-1.0-SNAPSHOT-jar-with-dependencies.jar --PORT 8080
 ```

-Replace `8080` with the port that you want the server to listen on.
+Replace `8080` with the port you want the server to listen on.

 ### Running in a Servlet container
 You can use any Java Servlet container like Tomcat or Jetty to run the war file or deploy it to PaaS-providers like Heroku.